EMPLOYMENT OPPORTUNITY – Computer Management Specialist

 All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.

-- Language proficiency: English and Kiswahili Level IV (fluent) speaking, reading and writing is required.
+Language proficiency: Level IV (fluent) in English and Kiswahili (reading writing and speaking) is required.

 When fully qualified, US Citizen Eligible Family Members (USEFMs) and US Veterans are given preference.
 Therefore, it is essential that the candidate specifically address the required qualifications above in the application.